sonybachani/product-retention-analysis/README.md

 * Which customers are most likely to churn?
 * What factors contribute to customer churn?
 * Which customer segments should be prioritized for retention?
-* How much recurring revenue is lost due to churn?
+* How much revenue is lost due to churn?
 * What actions can improve customer retention and reduce revenue loss?

 ---